open-sdg/open-sdg/docs/developers/index.md

-# SDG Platform documentation - Developers
+# Open SDG documentation - Developers

-This document is intended for developers, to give an overview of what is involved in implementing the SDG reporting platform.
+This document is intended for developers, to give an overview of what is involved in implementing the Open SDG platform.

 ## Technical requirements